Last Updated: April 2, 2021

 Make sure your CTAs are creative and trustworthy.
 Touching on anxiety-reducing benefits is a strategy you want to bet on.
-Showing empathy and understanding of people’s needs, having a clear message and using a powerful CTA, you will win your audience’s trust in no time.
+By showing empathy and understanding of people’s needs, having a clear message, and using a powerful CTA, you will win your audience’s trust in no time.

 ‘End my struggle with hair loss’

 Videos have great CTA power converting viewers into buyers.

 A CTA in a video gets 380% more clicks than a regular sidebar CTA.